Ranjith Premasiri Madalana

-Ranjith Premasiri Madalana alias "Nero" was a decorated Sri Lanka Army sniper with 217 confirmed LTTE kills during the Sri Lankan Civil War.
+Ranjith Premasiri Madalana, alias "Nero" was a decorated Sri Lanka Army sniper with 217 confirmed LTTE kills during the Sri Lankan Civil War.

-He was killed on 28 April 2009, 20 days before the end of the conflict.
+He was killed on 28 April 2009, in Puthumathalan, Mullaitivu Sri Lanka, 20 days before the end of the conflict.

 Military career

 At the height of the Sri Lankan Civil War, Premasiri joined the Sri Lanka Army Volunteer Force in 1991 at the age of 22.
 After his training at the Diyathalawa Army base, he was attached to the 5th Battalion of the Gajaba Regiment.

 After completing the Sri Lanka Army 8th sniper course, he joined the Army snipers in 2000.
+He has served in several military offensives including at the Muhamalai and Nagakovil Forward Defense Lines and the Manalkadu area in Jaffna.
+Newro and his close sniper colleague corporal Nandasiri known as "Catch" were assigned to Muhamalai in 2007.
+They both later served on military offensives together, including in battles on the A35 Paranthan-Mullativu road, leading up to the final battle at Puthumathalan.
+He was attached to the 58th Division of the SL Army.

-He was injured several times during his service but insisted on serving in active duty.
+He was injured several times during his service but chose to remain serving in active duty.
+Newro was injured from LTTE shelling a few weeks prior to his death in early April 2009.
+He later returned to the frontlines after a few days of medical leave, joining his colleagues in the final battle, showing his bravery and courage.
+Newro was known for his speed, excellent camouflage skills, and a high level of perseverance, tolerance, and determination.

-On 28 April 2009, LTTE combatants took hiding among Tamil refugees that were fleeing to government controlled areas in Puthumathalan.
-While tracking the combatants, Corporal Premasiri was killed by an LTTE sniper.
+On 28 April 2009, LTTE combatants took hiding among Tamil civilians that were fleeing to government controlled areas in Puthumathalan.
+While tracking the combatants, Newro was killed by a headshot from an LTTE sniper, while serving next to his longtime colleague Corporal Nandasiri.
+Both Nandasiri and another Sri Lanka Army sniper Major Sanjaya Liyanage have spoken about Newro on the Wanesa YouTube TV Channel.